srbonilla/WoMa/README.md

 ![WoMa](http://astro.dur.ac.uk/~cklv53/woma_logo.png "WoMa")

-Create models of rotating and non-rotating planets by solving the differential equations for hydrostatic equilibrium, and create initial conditions for smoothed particle hydrodynamics (SPH) simulations by placing particles that precisely match the planet's profiles.
+Create models of rotating and non-rotating planets by solving the differential equations for hydrostatic equilibrium, and create initial conditions for e.g. smoothed particle hydrodynamics (SPH) simulations by placing particles that precisely match the planet's profiles.